ephbaum/elxrBB-tutorial/docs/02-user-authentication-registration.md

 <% end %>
 ```

-This will pre-fill the preferred name field with a randomly generated username.
+This will pre-fill the username field with a randomly generated username.
 Users can click the "Randomize" button to generate a new random username.

 Now that we have implemented user authentication and registration, we can move on to the next lesson, where we'll implement the forum functionality.